-Children should dress comfortably for active days and appropriately for weather.
-Children may not wear open-toed shoes (sandals, flip flops or similar) or offensive clothing.
-Please pack a backpack or bag with sunscreen, water bottle, and lunch with freezer ice pack (if needed) and a morning and afternoon snack for your child each day.
-For sports camps, please note the required equipment.
-To aid us in preventing accidents and injuries at camp, we ask that you do not send any sports equipment that is not specifically required for a sport camp.
-We also recommend packing an extra set of clothing for your camper in case of accidents or lost clothing.

-Children cannot bring toys, money, cell phones, other electronic items, weapons, etc. to camp.
+- Children should dress comfortably for active days and appropriately for weather.
+Children may not wear opentoed shoes (sandals, flip flops or similar) or offensive clothing. - Please pack a backpack or bag with sunscreen, water bottle, and lunch with freezer ice pack (if needed) and a morning and afternoon snack for your child each day. - For sports camps, please note the required equipment.
+To aid us in preventing accidents and injuries at camp, we ask that you do not send any sports equipment that is not specifically required for a sport camp. - We recommend packing an extra set of clothing for your camper in case of accidents or lost clothing. - We ask that campers do not wear costumes to camp, and wear appropriate clothing based on the activities planned for that day. - Children cannot bring toys, money, cell phones, other electronic items, weapons, etc. to camp.
 These items will be confiscated.

+Camp Recky will store all camper backpacks throughout the day.
+Campers will no longer need to carry all of their items around camp through out the day.
 While we make every effort to keep items secure at camp, we strongly recommend children do not bring to camp anything that they do not want to lose.
 Ohio State is not responsible for any lost or stolen items while at camp.

 Please mark all of your camper's items with their first and last name using permanent marker.